LPardue/h2-grows-a-beard/draft-pardue-httpbis-h2-plus-plus.md

 connection error:

-: An error that affects the entire HTTP/2 connection.
+: An error that affects the entire HTTP/2 Plus Plus connection.

 endpoint:
 : Either the client or server of the connection.

 frame:
-: The smallest unit of communication within an HTTP/2 connection, consisting of a header and a variable-length sequence of bytes structured according to the frame type.
+: The smallest unit of communication within an HTTP/2 Plus Plus connection, consisting of a header and a variable-length sequence of bytes structured according to the frame type.